 This course further expands upon the principles, theories and fundamental nursing concepts introduced in previous nursing classes.
 Students are provided additional opportunities to develop advanced nursing skills needed to address the biopsychosocial needs of individuals in a multicultural society.
 Skills related to elimination, oxygenation, fluid and electrolytes, and laboratory diagnostics will be addressed.
 Learning opportunities are presented in the classroom, laboratory, simulation, and in supervised clinical experiences.

-Prerequisite: NUR219, NUR307, NUR310, NUR325 including pharmacodynamics, pharmacokinetics and pharmacotherapeutics.
-Upon successful completion of this course, students will understand principles of safe medication administration and use of chemical agents.
-Prerequisite: NUR307
+NUR219, NUR307, NUR310, NUR325

 This course introduces and builds upon concepts necessary for sound judgment in the use of chemical agents.
 Students will learn principles of safe and accurate medication administration.
 The nursing process guidelines are incorporated to assist in the attainment of knowledge and skills related to medication therapy.
-Included in discussions are concepts underlying the medical uses of medications
+Included in discussions are concepts underlying the medical uses of medications including pharmacodynamics, pharmacokinetics and pharmacotherapeutics.
+Upon successful completion of this course, students will understand principles of safe medication administration and use of chemical agents.